20€ in Rome challenge! Day 2

 It’s the Roman forums free view yes free you can see everything from above and you’ll have the advantage to take some incredible photos from afar.

 After the brief stay in the secret area of Faro Romano, we continued to walk and search where we could be heading next.
-Then a few walk more we stumble in this place where many people were gathering and taking pictures everywhere.
+Then a few walks more we stumble in this place where many people were gathering and taking pictures everywhere.

 Without knowing that we are already on the top hill portion of the city.
 The Campidoglio or more known as Capitoline Hill has marked on the tourist attractions too for its extraordinary design made by the great artist his self MichelAngelo